jonbarrow/CemUI/README.md

 **IMPORTANT:** CemuManager is still in heavy development and may be unstable.
 There are many features planned.

 ## How can I help? / I have a suggestion!
 We always welcome suggestions and Pull Requests!
 This program is written in NodeJS and packaged with Electron.
-This means that anyone woth experience in JavaScript, Node, html, css, and C++ can contribute just fine!
+This means that anyone with experience in JavaScript, Node, html, css, and C++ can contribute just fine!
 With Node, C++ users can contribute as well, due to Node supporting C++ modules, and will be packaged by Electron just fine!

-If you have a suggestion, and do not know any of the required langauges, you can reach us on our Discord server: https://discord.gg/WYVnFEQ
+If you have a suggestion, and do not know any of the required languages, you can reach us on our Discord server: https://discord.gg/WYVnFEQ

 ## I found a bug!
 Given that this project is still very early in development, bugs will probably be common, and vary from person to person.
 If you find a bug, we ask that you follow this format for reporting the bug on the `Issue` tracker on the repo: